At A Glance: Our Top Picks for Stick Welders & Welding Carts

 The Longevity Stickweld 140 is an ideal unit for welding enthusiasts and repair people.
 Weighing just 13 lbs., it is super portable and efficient.

 The ability to connect to 110v or 220v outlet is a big plus.
-This machine is lift TIG operation ready and makes it easy to attach a TIG torch to work with a variety of metals.
+This machine is lift TIG operation ready and makes it a cinch to attach a TIG torch to work with a variety of metals and its electrode can also handle aluminum.
 It welds 6011, 6013 and 7018 stick welding rods with great ease.

 This compact unit runs on 110v and has a 100% duty cycle.
 It is ideal for occasional welding, small operations, homes and even small local businesses.